s-sohani/knowledge/Data Intensive/3- Storage and Retrieval.md

 - Range queries are not efficient.
 For example, you cannot easily scan over all keys between kitty00000 and kitty99999—you’d have to look up each key individually in the hash maps.

 ## SSTables and LSM-Trees
+These pairs appear in the order that they were written, and values later in the log take precedence over values for the same key earlier in the log.
+We require that the sequence of key-value pairs is sorted by key.
+We call this format **Sorted String Table**, or **SSTable** for short.
+We also require that each key only appears once within each merged segment file.
+SSTables have several big advantages: